 STEP ONE – Pre-heat your oven to 160 degrees Celsius (320F) and prepare a large rectangle baking dish.

-STEP TWO – Whisk the eggs in a large bowl until fluffy.
+STEP TWO – Whisk the eggs and milk in a large bowl until fluffy.
 Add the grated cheese and season with salt, pepper and mixed herbs.

 STEP THREE – Prepare the rest of the ingredients by dicing bacon, cubing feta and grating cheese.